BenShearer/TYL-TechTest/README.md

 You have been asked to perform two quick tasks in this project.

-1. Add a timsestamp to the inserted stock values so the stock value can be tracked over time.
+1. Add a timsestamp to the inserted stock values so the stock value can be tracked over time, this should be aet by the platform, not the trader.
 2. Add a mean return value for last five trades and last ten trades.

 Tips: